atstp/mine/readme.md

 If you're a fan of sticky notes, this could be for you.

-`mine` uses a global ignore :globe_with_meridians: along with a handful of bash functions to let you keep personal, _backup-able_ notes :memo: and repo-related records with your repo and _insulated from its history_.
+`mine` uses a global ignore along with a handful of bash functions to let you keep personal, _backup-able_ notes and repo-related records with your repo and _insulated from its history_.

 ## about